 In late 2017 Cornelia's memorable 'Nudie' design was printed in a very limited edition poster to accompany a weekend life drawing workshop offered by Frank Burgers. .

-Then, early in 2018 a poster designed by 'We are Here' began to be sold - this can be seen in the Foyer Gallery and 'We are Here' cards which can be purchased in the gallery/shop.
+Then, early in 2018 a poster designed by Cornelia 'We are Here' began to be sold - this can be seen in the Foyer Gallery along with 'We are Here' cards which can be purchased in the gallery/shop.

 Cornelia adapted her artwork for possible designs and colour ways.
 A meeting was held with Jason from local FOBIA industries to discuss designs, colours, sizes and more.
 Cornelia further refined the design work, sizes were decided on, and the order sent through to FOBIA.
 FOBIA were 'flat out', but promised they could deliver.